asundr/GwynbleiddRL/README.md

 ^^ Click the image to link to an ingame video! ^^

 An alpha build of a roguelike game.
-To play, download and run WitherRL.jar or execute ApplicationMain.
+To play, download and run GwynbleiddRL.jar or execute ApplicationMain.

 In GwynbleiddRL you descend into a procedurally generated system of caves using only your skills and what you find to bring a ~~MacGuffin~~ trophy back to the surface.